rjwdata/poc-early-warning/README.md

 # Proof of Concept - Early Warning System

-## Predictive Learning of Student Dropout
+## Predictive Modeling of Earning a HS Diploma

 ## Overview
-Currently we create At-Risk indicators as an one-size fits all system.
-For attendance, we look at students below 90%, in grades we look at number of D's and F's, and in discipline we look at the number of supsensions.
-In addition, we don't define what the student is at-risk for - is graduation, getting into college, doing well on college placement test?
-The answer is we do not know.
+Currently, we employ a one-size-fits-all system for identifying at-risk students, using indicators such as attendance below 90%, the number of D's and F's in grades, and the frequency of suspensions in discipline records.
+However, this approach lacks specificity regarding what students are at risk of, be it graduation, college admission, or success on college placement tests.

-The purpose of project is use client data to create indicators to predict student's risk of an outcome.
-In the case of this project, we are looking at student graduation, but this can serve as template and be used across different products and outcomes (continuous vs. binary vs. multiclass).
+The primary purpose of project is to leverage client data to create individualized indicators of students at-risk of not graduating.
+This versatile framework which can serve as a template for predicting various outcomes whether they are continuous, binary, or multiclass.

-In addition to prediction on outcomes, the project also produces data and model quality metrics to provide transparency on the data and model used to create the predictions.
-The data and model quality reports can be found [here](https://rjw-data-poc-early-warning.streamlit.app).
+Additional,  the project also poduces quality metrics to enhance transparency in both the data and model used to generate the predictions.
+You can access the data and model quality reports [here](https://rjw-data-poc-early-warning.streamlit.app).

+This approach is applicable to a wide range of classification problems, offering scalability for different areas seeking to incorporate predictive analytics.

 ## Approach